What Is C-PTSD? Understanding Complex Trauma, Relational Wounds & the Path to Healing

 • Build self-compassion so you can quiet the inner critic and rewrite old narratives

-But these patterns were never flaws.
+But these patterns were never who you are.
+They were how you survived!

 About The Author